toddcf/code-snippets/javascript/objects/object-reference.md

 This is because the actual value of the string was stored in the variables.

-But if you store two identical objects (same goes for arrays) in variables, the two variables will *not* be equal to each other.
+But if you store two identical objects (same goes for arrays and functions -- they are objects, too) in variables, the two variables will *not* be equal to each other.
 This is because the actual value of the object is *not* stored in the variables -- a *reference* to each object is stored.

 ```
 const person1 = {